exploresoft/minecraft-win95/README.md

 - 0.0.12a-dev is the same one as c0.0.11a in the Minecraft Launcher.
 - **0.99** is the latest version of LWJGL that works in Windows 95 AND launches Minecraft, newer versions will give a DLL initialization error or a device not functioning error.
 - Running 0.0.12a-dev without patches will open the window, but it will give a missing GLU error, because GLU is added in LWJGL 2.0 beta 1.
+- **THIS IS ONLY FOR EDUCATIONAL PURPOSES ONLY.
+I DO NOT OWN MINECRAFT, ALL RIGHTS ARE OWNED BY MOJANG STUDIOS**

 ## Screenshots